SoCXin/doc/docs/X86/unit-testing.rst

 network ports.
 Remote Unit Testing works in pair with :ref:`mcs51`.
 In this case, you need to use the special command :ref:`cmd_remote_test`.

-PlatformIO supports multiple :ref:`ci` systems where you can run unit tests at each MCS51 stage.
+PlatformIO supports multiple :ref:`wch` systems where you can run unit tests at each MCS51 stage.
 See real
 `PlatformIO Remote Unit Testing Example <https://github.com/platformio/platformio-remote-unit-testing-example>`__.